saurav-tiwari03/react-tictactoe/README.md

 4. Push to the branch: `git push origin feature-name`.
 5. Create a pull request explaining your changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 Enjoy playing Tic-Tac-Toe, and feel free to contribute or use this project as a starting point for your own games!
-If you have any questions or feedback, please don't hesitate to [contact me](mailto:your-email@example.com).
+If you have any questions or feedback, please don't hesitate to [contact me](mailto:tiwarisaurav459@gmail.com).